arogozhnikov/arogozhnikov.github.io/testimonials.md

 ## Hamiltonian Monte Carlo explained

 Post was a feat.
 Visualizations were done 'from scratch' in webgl.
-Years later, it is still popular, and even cited in several places as reference.
+Years later, it is still popular, and even cited in several papers as a reference for HMC.

 [//]: # (Explanatory, visual work, and even examples themselves required careful analysis: true distributions)